pdxrod/file_organiser/README.md

 # File Organizer

+> **⚠️ WARNING - USE AT YOUR OWN RISK ⚠️**
+>
+> This tool moves, copies, synchronizes, and can DELETE files across your entire file system.
+> - Test thoroughly in TEST MODE before using production mode
+> - Always maintain current backups before running in production
+> - Review your `organizer_config.json` carefully
+> - The `--delete` flag in rsync will remove files from target that don't exist in source
+> - No warranty is provided - see LICENSE file
+>
+> **YOU are responsible for any data loss.
+Use with caution.**

+---

+**AI-Generated Code**: This project was created using Cursor AI/ML based on requirements and feedback from the repository owner.
+All code was AI-generated with human guidance and testing.

+---

 A Python program that intelligently organizes files using AI/ML-powered dynamic content discovery.
 It scans directories, learns categories from your actual files, and creates organized soft links by year, type, and discovered content categories.

 ## 🚀 Quick Start